The shortage of Adderall, a medication frequently given to treat attention deficit hyperactivity disorder (ADHD), was first discussed this summer and

 - Teva Pharmaceuticals currently has several products on backorder, with anticipated recovery dates ranging between late October and March 2023.

 Additionally, the American Society of Health-System Pharmacists keeps track of which medications are currently hard to come by.
-On the ASHP website, you may see a list of amphetamine-mixed salts that has been updated.
+On the

 Different chemical combinations result in a different interplay in the brain, and different stimulant medications are given to treat ADHD.
 You must consult your doctor if you’re considering switching drugs due to the Adderall shortage.
 Our medical professionals can resolve your confusion.
 Reach out to MEDvidi physicians right away!